-You can add tags to your topics, like you can on other views.
+You can also add tags to your topics.

 Removing unwanted topics

 In some cases, certain topics will be too general and provide little value to the analysis.
 These topics can be hidden to make room for more meaningful topics.
-For example, in our Uber Eats project, the topic "uber eats", which is the company name, will provide little value to the analysis as everything is related to the company.
+For example, a company name.
+This will provide little value to the analysis as everything is related to the company.
 In this case, select the topic checkbox and then click "Hide".